 When you are in the zone of your productivity, things will flow on their own.

-If you continuously get disturbed by people while working, you can never focus.
-If you get constantly distracted by the beeps of the phone, the notifications of social media or the news on television; that will divert you from attaining the required focus you need.
+If you get constantly distracted by the beeps of the phone, the notifications of social media or the news on television, that will divert you from attaining the required focus.

-In the book, ‘Deep Work’ by Cal Newport mentioned that a person needs almost twenty minutes to regain his concentration once he gets distracted.
+In the book, ‘Deep Work’ by Cal Newport mentioned that a person needs almost twenty minutes to regain concentration once distracted.

-Once you are isolated from all the distractions, you will produce high-quality results in less time than you imagine.
+Once you are isolated from all the distractions, you will produce high-quality results quickly.

-You can’t stop the automatic shift of your attention that the brain thinks are important.
-Our brains are primal, and our ancestors keep looking for the things to protect themselves, feed themselves, and ultimately survive in the dangerous world.
+- You can’t stop the automatic shift of your attention that the brain thinks are important.
+Our ancestors trained our brains to react immediately to events.
+That’s how they survived in the jungle.

-The sudden phone call of an unknown number, the crash of the stock market, or the sudden crying of your baby.
+The sudden phone call of an unknown number, the crash of the stock market, or the sudden crying of your baby will shift your attention.

 Anything which is not a habit will require your attention.

-The roam day builds walls together to fight water against the bullies.
+The roam walls build together to fight water against the bullies.

-If you have willpower, then you will pay attention because the sentence is not familiar with our daily reading.
-It is out of our brain patterns.
+If you pay attention, you will realize the sentence is unfamiliar to your daily reading.
+It is out of your brain patterns.

-Once you feel less about a particular activity, you pay less attention to it.
+Once you become habitual to a particular activity, you pay less attention, like driving a car.

 For example, while meditating mindfulness, if your thoughts shifted to the fight you had last night with your spouse, then analyze the emotions you feel about the fight.

-When the kid makes noises, analyze the emotions evoked by the noises, how it is making you feel without any personal judgment.
+When someone is making noise while you are working, analyze the emotions evoked by the noises and how they make you feel without any personal judgment.